 This issue must either be down to bad design or a deliberate choice to make you spend more on the headset - i.e. sell the headset at a low price but design it so that if you want to be comfortable, then you have to buy the “Elite Strap”.

 The issue with the strap does not end with the Elite Strap either.
 My Elite Strap with Battery snapped after less than four months, and I’m not alone.
 The Elite Strap has been plagued with defects since its launch.

 Oculus responded to widespread complaints about Elite Straps snapping by extending the warranty to two years.

 I had bought mine directly from Oculus, expecting better service that way.
 I was wrong about that.
 They have refused to give me a refund because it’s after 30 days.
-Instead I’ll be getting a replacement.
-The kicker is that they do not have stock available at the moment.
+In theory, I’ll be getting a replacement.
+The reality is that they do not have stock available at the moment.
 So I have to wait, and I’m back to using the original strap.

 I really hope that the stock unavailability of the Elite Straps is because Oculus is actually trying to fix the design and/or their manufacturing processes.

 2021-05-25: It’s been over a month, my support request has been “escalated” twice and passed through four different Oculus Support people, and I am still waiting.
 Attempts to secure a refund have failed.
 I would be happier knowing that the delay is due to sourcing of better materials or improving manufacturing processes… but I’ve received no explanation.

 The Oculus Quest 2 is an amazing bit of tech that’s been let down by poor design in non-tech-related areas.
 It’s like a car designed with the best engine, and the best tech, but without enough thought into everything else.